Towards holographic color superconductivity in QCD: Results

 Both $c_M$ and $c_z$ enhance the instability, i.e., increasing either of these parameters moves critical temperature upwards uniformly at all values of the chemical potential.
 However, their effects are slightly distinct: the influence of $c_M$ is stronger in the high-$\mu_b/T$ region.

 Our objective is to determine the maximum value of $T_\mathrm{crit}$, and thereby the maximal extension of the paired quark matter phase, while ensuring that it does not become favored near the critical point.
 Based on the previously summarized features of $c_M$ and $c_Z$, this objective is achieved by tuning these parameters in opposite directions: increasing $c_M$ enhances the instability at high $\mu_b/T$ while decreasing $c_Z$ to compensates the associated enhancement in low-$\mu_q/T$ region thus maintaining consistency with the lattice data.
-This tuning strategy can be seen in Fig.~\ref{fig:Parameters}, where larger values of \( c_M \) raise the critical temperature \( T_{\rm crit} \) (shown as bold dashed curves), while decreasing values of $c_Z$ keeps the low-$\mu_b/T$ region unaffected (shown as transparent dashed curves).
-Once this tuning strategy is implemented and optimized using an automated routine, the phase boundary converges its maximal extent in the high-\( \mu_b/T \) region.
-This leads to the parameter values \( c_M = 3.63 \cdot 10^{-2} \) and \( c_Z = 0 \), which produce the phase diagram shown in Fig.~\ref{fig:PhaseDiagram}, the main result of this work.
+This tuning strategy can be seen in Fig.~\ref{fig:Parameters}, where larger values of $c_M$ raise the critical temperature $T_{\rm crit}$ (shown as bold dashed curves), while decreasing values of $c_Z$ keeps the low-$\mu_b/T$ region unaffected (shown as transparent dashed curves).
+Once this tuning strategy is implemented and optimized using an automated routine, the phase boundary converges its maximal extent in the high-$\mu_b/T$ region.
+This leads to the parameter values $c_M = 3.63 \cdot 10^{-2}$ and $c_Z = 0$, which produce the phase diagram shown in Fig.~\ref{fig:PhaseDiagram}, the main result of this work.

-Finally, we emphasize that the phase boundary is insensitive to the backreaction the scalar field on the background geometry and other sectors.
-This is justified by the fact that the phase transition is of second order.
-Therefore the scalar field remains perturbatively small near the transition, rendering its backreaction negligible.
+Finally, note that we assumed that the phase transition between the condensed and uncondensed quark matter is of second order.
+In order to verify this, full backreacted analysis of the condensed phase would be required, which we have not carried out.
+However, both earlier studies~\cite{Hartnoll:2008vx,Hartnoll:2008kx} and the probe limit approach of Sec.~\ref{Section4}, where backreaction was modeled through a quartic term in the potential of the charged scalar field, suggest that the transition is quite in general of second order.
+We emphasize that in the case of a second order transition the phase boundary is insensitive to the backreaction the scalar field on the background geometry and other sectors.
+This is the case because the scalar field remains perturbatively small near the transition, rendering its backreaction negligible.